 - Permatex 81160 High-Temp Red RTV Silicone.
 After drilling holes in the van floor for the coolant lines to come up through, I glued in 3/4″ PVC union fittings so that there was a durable, smooth surface for the hose to enter the van through and to protect the hose from any damage.
 I used this high-temp silicone to seal the gaps.

 - 3x 1/2″ PEX Female Thread Swivel Adapter.
-I used two of these for connecting the fresh water supply and hot water outlet to my PEX plubming.
+I used two of these for connecting the fresh water supply and hot water outlet (using adapter fitting below) to my PEX plumbing.
+The third one was used for the overflow outlet.

 - 1/2″ PEX Tubing.
 I used white-colored PEX wherever I could for my fresh water plumbing and color-coded the hot water supply lines with red electrical tape.